lwjglgamedev/vulkanbook/bookcontents/chapter-19/chapter-19.md

 }
 ```

-Firs we need to pass the material index to the fragment shader as an outout variable (`outMaterialIdx`), since it will not be available through push constants.
+Firs we need to pass the material index to the fragment shader as an output variable (`outMaterialIdx`), since it will not be available through push constants.
 We use
 the `flat` modifier since we do not want to perform any kind of interpolation.
 Push constants now just define addresses for the instances buffer (the one we defined
-in the `GlobalBuffers` class as `buffInstanceData`) and the buffer tha hold models matrices.
+in the `GlobalBuffers` class as `buffInstanceData`) and the buffer that hold models matrices.
 The `InstancesDataBuffer` just defines the data explained above, the
 model matrix index, the material index and the addresses of the vertices and indices buffers.
 In order to access the proper element in that buffer, we just use the
 `gl_InstanceIndex` built in variable as explained previously.
 The rest of the code is quite similar, once we get the proper references, we process the vertices in the same
 way.
 We need only to pass the material index to be used in the fragment shader (`scn_frg.glsl`), which needs only to be changed a little bit to retrieve that value from